-We are building an environment using a distributed hierarchical simulation platform based on HLA and cloud computing and LVC.
-This approach will be utilized to measure the flexibility of an approach for mission design, validation of strategies, and advancements in tackling complex problems where advanced engineered systems are used.
+We are building an enhanced VTB using a distributed hierarchical simulation platform based on HLA and cloud computing and LVC.
+These are very unique developments.
+These demos will be utilized to measure the flexibility of an approach for mission design, validation of strategies, and advancements in tackling complex problems where advanced engineered systems are used.

-The development of fine granularity, large-scale distributed simulation applications require higher level of efficient utilization of simulation resources, load balancing and fault tolerance capabilities, and more simplified simulation deployment process.
-For the reasons, a cloud based simulation system can enhance the capability of the HLA.
-Cloud computing provides computing services remotely to users through the internet, thereby minimizing the burden related with managing computing resources and facilities [8].
+A deficiency of the HLA is that it is not well suited for large-scale distributed simulation systems.
+Hence, a cloud based simulation system can enhance the capability of the HLA.
+Cloud computing provides computing services remotely to users through the internet, thereby minimizing the burden related with managing computing resources and facilities [5].
 The benefits that can be realized from cloud computing include but are not limited to on-demand simulation resources, shared and reuse of simulation resources, load balancing capacity improvement.
 Other advantages of cloud computing are cost reduction, resource sharing and time saved for new service deployment.

 HLA provides very few security features when used as a distributed simulation framework.
 It cannot guarantee integrity and confidentiality of the data exchanged between different federates connected through the web.
-There are possibilities of intrusion as illegal users can access network through web enabled HLA/RTI and any federate may connect and get access to data exchanged between federates [9].
+There are possibilities of intrusion as illegal users can access network through web enabled HLA/RTI and any federate may connect and get access to data exchanged between federates [13].
 It is also possible for intruders to tamper with the data in transmission networks.
 To deal with security problems involved in web enabled HLA/RTI, cloud security features such as Hypertext Transfer Protocol Secure (HTTPS), Identity-based cryptography (IBC) and Public Key Infrastructure (PKI) can be adopted.
 The communication between federates and RTI needs security checks and also requests for data requires authentication.
 Users can be authenticated to prevent unauthorized users joining the federation and sensitive data can be encrypted to maintain the confidentiality.